WebOfTrustInfo/rwot8-barcelona/draft-documents/Evaluating-social-recovery.md

 Issues:
  - Clients must have access to most recent messages in order to resolve Alice's current key.
 This is difficult with distributed or offline-first systems.
- - Unlike secret sharing schemes like Shamirs, this recovery mechanism must be baked into the system using it.
+ - Unlike secret sharing schemes like Shamirs, this recovery mechanism requires changes to the system using it.
 It cannot be used for existing systems which have not implemented this mechanism.

 ### Schnorr signatures (TODO)